danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ```shell
 bash build.sh;
 ```
-First build can take few minutes for all the artefacts to download, subsequent builds are going to be much faster as the layer with dependencies gets cached.
+Note that the first build can take few minutes for all the artifacts to download.
+Subsequent builds are going to be much faster as the layer with dependencies gets cached.

 #### Deploy to minikube
 ```shell
 bash deploy-minikube.sh
 ```
 Script recreates whole namespace, any previous state of the `cinema-reservation` is obliterated.
-Deployment is exposed via NodePort and url with port is printed at the end of the output:
+Deployment is exposed via NodePort and URL with port is printed at the end of the output:
 ```shell
 namespace "cinema-reservation" deleted
 namespace/cinema-reservation created